 When the family needs privacy, give it to them and do not expect to be included in every moment of their lives.
 Respect their boundaries, especially if you travel with them.

 Do not ask for a loan under any circumstances.
 This makes you look very irresponsible and that you cannot manage your money.
 Ask your own family before you ask your employer!

-And lastly, keep your skills updated and fresh.
-Gather what the “cutting edge curriculum is all about and take a child development courses whenever possible.
+Keep your skills updated and fresh.
+Gather what the “cutting edge curriculum” is all about and take child development courses whenever possible.
 Surfing the web for ages and stages of infants through toddlers will also give you new ideas and information.
 While learning, you can make suggestions, but always follow the mother’s parenting style.

 Most of all, have fun and teach your charges as every opportunity is a time to learn something new!